LeonisX/space-trader/README.md

 * QuestsSystem: non-static
 * After deal in ShipYard - alert in center of screen
 * Encounters procedures from Game to separate class???
+* Correlian - hull strength - 200 minimum, no max.
+Cargo bays - no limit

+## JAF version

+* Disabled - when shields off
+* Scorpion - full shields and hull
+* With princess and pirates - die, but don't surrender.
+If hidden cargo bays - hide
+* Bug - after prison - Ziyal onboard, can finish quest
+* Bug - when any ship is disabled - can destroy hull to 0%, but ship still alive

 ### Princess

+* Strange behavior on Princess and pirate surrender
 * Full refactor of quest, write docs for all quest events (ON_...), reorder them
 * v Special Button doesn't disappear
 * v Strange bug in Commander.hashCode